-Whilst the above could all, in theory, be the effect of a multitude of other conditions, for ‘sick building syndrome’ to exist, most sufferers should experience a relief from their symptoms within a short period of leaving the building.
+The above could all be the effect of many other conditions.
+For ‘sick building syndrome’ to exist, most sufferers should experience a relief from their symptoms within a short period of leaving the building.

-Contributing factors can often relate to the design of the built environment and may include combinations of some or all of the following:
+Contributing factors can often relate to the design of the building, and may include combinations of some or all of the following:

-- Poor or inappropriate lighting (including absence of or only limited access to natural sunlight
+- Poor or inappropriate lighting including absence of adequate lighting, or limited access to natural sunlight.

-- Poorly designed furnishings, furniture and equipment (e.g. computer monitors photocopiers etc.)
+- Poorly designed furnishings, furniture and equipment.
+For example, computer monitors or photocopiers.

-To the owner or occupier of a ‘sick building’, the symptoms may include high levels of Employee Sickness and increased absenteeism, lower productivity, lower job satisfaction and higher levels of staff turnover.
+To the owner or occupier of a ‘sick building’, the symptoms may include high levels of employees being off work sick and increased absenteeism, lower productivity, lower job satisfaction and higher levels of staff turnover.

 Solutions to ‘sick building syndrome’ usually include a combination of the following measures: